izabela-guimaraes/izabela-guimaraes/README.md

 -🤔 Exploring new technologies and developing software solutions.

--🎓 Studying Software Development at Code Club.
+-🎓 Studying programming at Code Club.